-Tara Brabazon is Dean of Graduate Research and Professor of Cultural Studies at Flinders, Fellow of the Royal Society for the encouragement of Arts, Manufactures & Commerce (RSA) and Director of the Popular Culture Collective.
+Tara Brabazon is Professor of Cultural Studies at Flinders, Fellow of the Royal Society for the encouragement of Arts, Manufactures & Commerce (RSA) and Director of the Popular Culture Collective.
 She has worked in nine universities in four countries, holding research professorships in media, creative media, communication and education.
-She is the author of 20 books and over 200 refereed articles and book chapters, and is a columnist for the Times Higher Education.
+She is the author of 20 books and over 250 refereed articles and book chapters, and is a columnist for the Times Higher Education.
 Her best known books include the Digital Hemlock trilogy (Digital Hemlock, The University of Google and Digital Dieting), Enabling University: (dis)ability, impairment and higher education, Thinking Popular Culture: war, writing and terrorism, Unique Urbanity: renewal, regeneration and decay, From Revolution to Revelation: Generation X, popular memory, cultural studies, Trump Studies and The Creative PhD.

 Tara has won six teaching awards, including the National Teaching Award for the Humanities, along with other awards for disability education, cultural studies and doctoral supervision.
 In recognition of community engagement, Tara was a finalist for Australian of the Year and Telstra Businesswoman of the Year in 2005.
 An awarded speaker, she had delivered hundreds of speeches around the world to business leaders, professional organizations and community groups.
 She was made a Member of the Order of Australia (AM).

 Her research interests include city imaging, creative industries, cultural studies, physical cultural studies, digitization and higher education studies.
 She is committed to ensuring that Flinders is an enabling university, aligning excellence with social justice in the higher degree programme.

 Tara is an expert in - and active user of - social media.
 Please refer to her podcasts